The Storyteller Studio

 What is the Storyteller Studio?

-This program is intended for those who have recently graduated from university programs or those who have established their initial interests in these art forms through alternative avenues.
+This program is intended for those who have graduated from university programs or those who have established their initial interests in these art forms through alternative avenues.
 It is limited to artists who consider New Jersey a literal or artistic home.

 Why the Studio?